1. Being Pushy

 5. Being Bland

 Vanilla is best for frozen yogurt, not for your content.
 This doesn’t mean you have to be controversial, (unless that’s what your brand is all about) but it means stepping outside of ho-hum headlines, blog content, and social posts.
 Imagine retweeting an article and saying, “I thought this was an interesting article, give it a read.”
 OR, having an opinion, showing your brand’s personality, and saying something meaningful, like, “Wow, this article really confirmed my feelings about the future of recruiting in the face of artificial intelligence!
 Check it out!”
 One tweet is a snoozer, while the other makes you want to find out more.

 Blog posts are the same – from your titles to the references you link to the body of the post itself – it can all be done in a way that’s fun, interesting, catchy, or even downright funny, and we all know that’s the type of content that gets shares, hearts, mentions, and ultimately makes your recruiting agency memorable to prospective clients and new candidates.

 Now that you know all the things not to do when publishing content for your firm, it’s time to flip things around and do it right.
 If you’re still looking for help in creating great content and avoiding these five fatal errors, reach out to a professional writing service for help.
-We’ll whip up some great words for your agency to share with the world, so you can reap the benefits of content and continue to do what you do best.
+We’ll whip up some great words and recruitment marketing strategies for your agency to share with the world, so you can reap the benefits of content and continue to do what you do best.